sfeister/sidekick-epics-docs/docs/model1/simple-ioc/pi-epics-install.md

 1. Option 1: Close the SSH window, and then SSH back into your Pi a second time.
 2. Option 2: Run the command `source ~/.bashrc` and skip closing/re-opening your SSH window.

-### Step back and tinker!
+### (Optional) Step back and tinker!
 You can now build local EPICS databases and use commands like "softIoc" and "caget"!
-Tinker around with these commands for a little while by following the online tutorial ["Test EPICS"](https://docs.epics-controls.org/projects/how-tos/en/latest/getting-started/installation.html#test-epics).
+Tinker around with these commands for a little while by following the online tutorial ["Test EPICS"](https://epics-controls.org/resources-and-support/documents/getting-started/#4_Test_EPICS).

 ## What's Next?